 The Environment Agency

-The Environment Agency, along with others, have raised objections to the first three, and more recently, the forth proposal.
-They are still concerned about loss of soakaway with so much area under tarmac and concrete.
+The Environment Agency, along with others, have raised objections to the first four proposals from the developer, and are concerned about loss of soakaway with so much area under tarmac and concrete.

 The new reservoir also means losing a huge area of the Country Park!